We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - the consistency of effectiveness

-- the consistency in safety
+- the consistency of safety

-- certifications from third party reviewers for safety and purity standards
+- certifications from third-party reviewers for safety and purity standards

 Many omega-3 supplements are available to buy.
 Below, we list four products that people may wish to try.

 Please note that the writer of this article has not tried these products.
 All product information is purely research-based and correct at the time of publishing.

 Life Extension’s Super Omega-3 soft gelatin capsules or softgels contain a formula that comprises EPA, DHA, sesame lignans, and olive extract.
 Research suggests that both sesamin, a lignan in sesame, and olive leaf extract may help prevent heart disease.